cfengine/documentation/web-ui.markdown

 - Deleting a host
 - Alert status change

-Events are accessible <!--via the Events API and -->from every Mission Portal dashboard.
+Events are accessible {% comment %}via the Events API {% endcomment %}from every Mission Portal dashboard.
 The event log on the dashboard is filtered to show only information relevant based on the widgets present.
 It shows when alerts are triggered and cleared and when hosts are bootstrapped or decommissioned.